Charlie Muirhead: CogX

 His most recent venture, CogX, is a community that brings together global leaders, the tech industry and the public to address the question, “How do we get the next 10 years right?”.
-The CogX Festival was co-founded with Tabitha Goldstaub later innaugural Chair of the UK AI Council, and its first event in June 2017 focused on “The Impact of AI on Industry, Government, and Society”.
+The CogX Festival was co-founded with Tabitha Goldstaub later inaugural Chair of the UK AI Council, and its first event in June 2017 focused on “The Impact of AI on Industry, Government, and Society”.
 The conference's second installment took place during London Tech Week in June 2018, at Tobacco Dock in Wapping, East London with SoftBank Investment Advisers as its headline sponsor.
 In 2022 CogX was set up as a standalone company.

 For 2023 the Festival moved to the O2 Arena and expanded to over 20,000 visitors, 500 speakers, and 10 programmes ranging from global leadership and democracy to artificial intelligence, industry transformation, the future of energy, education, life sciences, defence and ethics.

 In May 2024 CogX ran a series of Salons and its first USA Festival at the Fairmont Century Plaza Hotel with 180 speakers and 2,000 delegates.